archernar/vim-session/README.md

     " say vim <filename> [<filename> ...], just the files are loaded (no session loaded) "
     " at any time issue the command "SESSION" (or you replacement) and the session info " is saved.
-There is no concept of auto saving session, I dont like that in my workflow.
+There is no concept of auto saving session.
+Saving session is manual " by design (I prefer manual saves in my workflow).

     " Environment Variables, Session Files and Split Configuration File